AsmaaAitmi/travel-booking-system-testing/TestCases.md

-"# Test Cases\nComprehensive list of test cases for the travel booking system."
+- **CSV File**: Test cases were also written in a CSV file for simplicity and clarity.

  Test Cases for Travel Booking System